The following Bali itinerary article is a guest post by Pujarini Mitra

 Southern Bali Highlights

 One of the most touristy temples, the Tanah Lot temple is close to these beaches and must be visited for its location.
-The temple is built on an island and is accessible through a narrow path which gets submerged under water during high tide.
+The temple is built on an island and is accessible through a narrow path that gets submerged underwater during high tide.

 The rock formation and the temple structure is iconic and looks spectacular especially during the sunset.